 What is colour temperature?

 In short, colour temperature is a scale that measures how ‘warm’ (yellow) or ‘cool’ (blue) the light from a particular source is.
 It is measured in degrees of the Kelvin scale (abbreviated to K), and the higher the number, the ‘cooler’ the light.
 The lower the ‘K’ number, the ‘warmer’ the light.

 Imagine the situation: one of the three white light bulbs in your kitchen blows, so you visit your local hardware store to buy a replacement.
 You take the broken light bulb with you and use it to find another one with the same cap and the same shape.

 Job done, right?

 Except, when you get back home and fit the new light bulb, you find that although it is a ‘white’ light bulb, the light it gives off is a completely different colour to the other – supposedly identical – light bulbs installed in your kitchen.
 This is because its colour temperature is different.

 It might not seem like a big deal, but colour temperature can have a big effect on the look and feel of a room, and mixing light bulbs of different colour temperatures can look a bit odd.
 Fortunately, there are ways to find light bulbs with the right colour temperature.

 Let the Kelvin scale guide you

 Colour temperature is measured in degrees of the Kelvin scale, which is usually abbreviated to ‘K.’ It is measured on a numbered scale, where the higher the number, the ‘cooler,’ or bluer the light.
 The lower the number, the ‘warmer,’ or yellower the light.

 For example, a wax candle emits a very warm white light of roughly 1000K, while at the other end of the scale, a blue sky would measure around 9000K.

 It should be easy to find the colour temperature of a new light bulb, as it must be stated clearly on the packaging.
 It’s worth noting that the colour temperature of a light bulb isn’t the same as its brightness.
-This is measured on a different scale (in units called ‘lumens,’ see here for more information).
+This is measured on a different scale (in units called ‘lumens,’ see our guide to lumens for more information).